top of page

 • Neural Pathways Become Habits:

-• We Confuse Familiarity with Safety:
+• Confusing Familiarity with Safety:

-• The Brain Wants to ‘Complete the Story’:
+• Desire to ‘Complete the Story’:

 4 Signs you might be in the Repetition Loop